Title VI and DDS

 The program ensures no person shall be excluded from participation in, be denied the benefits of, or other be subjected to discrimination under any federally funded program or activity on the grounds of:

 - and limited English proficiency (LEP).

 How Can I File a Discrimination Complaint?

-Complaints shall be in writing, on a form provided by the Georgia Department of Driver Services ("DDS" or "the Department") and signed by the complainant(s) or his/her representative.
+Complaints must be in writing, on a form provided by the Georgia DDS.
+The form must be signed by the complainant(s) or his/her representative.

-- Complaints received by fax or e-mail will be acknowledged and processed, once the Complainant has been identified and his/her intent to proceed with the complaint has been established.
+- Complaints received by fax or e-mail will be acknowledged and processed.
+Once the Complainant is identified and his/her intent to proceed with the complaint has been established.

-- For allegations received verbally or by telephone, the complaint must be reduced to writing.
-A will be forwarded to the complainant for completion and signature.
-The completed form may be returned to the Title VI Program Coordinator for processing.
+- For allegations received in person or by telephone, the complaint must fill out a .
+The form is forwarded to the complainant for completion and signature.
+The completed form is given to the Title VI Program Coordinator for processing.